ddu6/st-lang/README.md

 # ST Lang

 This is an extension for vscode, aiming to provide code features for stdn, urls and ston.
-(These there languages are designed for typesetting and are collectively called "Simple Text Languages" or "st langs" for short.
-Note that they are totally different from the programming language "Structured Text" which is also abbreviated as st.)
+(These there languages are designed for typesetting and are collectively called "simple text languages" or "st langs" for short.
+Note that they are totally different from the programming language "structured text" which is also abbreviated as st.)

 Here are main features.